State and Local Cybersecurity Grant Program Fact Sheet

 Cost Share Requirements

-Unless otherwise authorized by law, federal funds cannot be matched with other federal funds.
+Cost share waivers will not be considered for any entities in FY 2025 SLCGP.
+Also, unless otherwise authorized by law, federal funds cannot be matched with other federal funds.
 The recipient’s contribution should be specifically identified.
 These non-federal contributions have the same eligibility requirements as the federal share.

-Multi-Entity Groups
+Multi-Entity Projects

 Application Process

-Completed applications must be submitted no later than 5 p.m.
-ET by the deadline included in the funding notice.
+Completed applications must be submitted in the FEMA GO system no later than 5 p.m.
+ET on August 15, 2025.

 SLCGP Resources